Evidence-based music therapy for meaningful change

 Are you unable to leave your nest? is transport for your Tamaiti/Akonga a challenge?

-EMM offers flexible, term-based music therapy packages designed to meet the unique needs of schools and early childhood centres/Kindergartens.
+Emma offers flexible, term-based music therapy packages designed to meet the unique needs of your child.
 Services can be delivered on site at your school or centre, depending on available space and travel arrangements.

 Packages typically run for a school term with regular face-to-face individual or group sessions scheduled to best suit your timetable and goals.

-The Mobile nest operates on Mondays and Fridays on a case by case basis
+The Mobile nest operates on a case by case basis

 Consultation and Resource Creation